25 August 2019 Hong Kong protest: Police used a water cannon vehicle for the first time to clear the area

-At around 5:30 PM, the police fired multiple tear gas rounds near the Yeung Uk Road Complex, close to Nina Tower.
-At around 5:40 PM, the police raised an orange flag, warning that they would fire live ammunition.
-At around 5:50 PM, a water cannon vehicle arrived at the protest site in Tsuen Wan.
-At around 6:10 PM, the march organizers stated that they had received notification from the police that the rally at Tsuen Wan Park needed to be dispersed, and riot police had also sealed off all entrances to Tsuen Wan Park; the organizers then announced the end of the march and rally.
+At around 5:30 p.m., the police fired multiple tear gas rounds near the Yeung Uk Road Complex, close to Nina Tower.
+At around 5:40 p.m., the police raised an orange flag, warning that they would fire live ammunition.
+At around 5:50 p.m., a water cannon vehicle arrived at the protest site in Tsuen Wan.
+At around 6:10 p.m., the march organizers stated that they had received notification from the police that the rally at Tsuen Wan Park needed to be dispersed, and riot police had also sealed off all entrances to Tsuen Wan Park; the organizers then announced the end of the march and rally.
 At the same time, the water cannon vehicle sprayed water at the roadblocks on Tai Ho Road to try to remove the obstacles, but the attempt was unsuccessful, and the barriers were eventually removed by the Special Tactical Contingent.
 Afterward, the police cleared the area on Yeung Uk Road and Texaco Road, raising black and orange flags at the Yeung Uk Road Complex and firing multiple tear gas rounds.
 Protesters retaliated with petrol bombs and laser pointers before retreating to the Tsuen Wan Plaza shopping mall, where they used firefighting equipment to wet the floor and prevent the police from entering the mall.
 Some protesters left through the back entrance of the mall and headed towards Tsuen Wan Riviera Park.
 Another group of protesters retreated to the inner streets around Chung On Street, where roadblocks were still in place at the intersection of Sha Tsui Road and Chuen Lung Street.

-At around 6:55 PM, the police used water cannons on Texaco Road to disperse the protesters.
-At around 6:00 PM, two men in blue shirts and one man in black had a confrontation with the protesters on Chung On Street, during which one of the men in blue retrieved a metal pole from the trunk of a taxi and began attacking the protesters, injuring several of them.
+At around 6:55 p.m., the police used water cannons on Texaco Road to disperse the protesters.
+At around 6:00 p.m., two men in blue shirts and one man in black had a confrontation with the protesters on Chung On Street, during which one of the men in blue retrieved a metal pole from the trunk of a taxi and began attacking the protesters, injuring several of them.
 The three men were later arrested, and 27 metal rods were found in the taxi.

-At around 5:30 PM, police fired several rounds of tear gas outside Yeung Uk Road Complex.
+At around 5:30 p.m., police fired several rounds of tear gas outside Yeung Uk Road Complex.